How to Install Docker on Arch Linux: A Step-by-Step Guide

 Arch’s rolling release nature ensures that you always work with the latest software, a significant advantage for developers who want to stay ahead of the curve.

 First, it’s a good practice to update your system to ensure all existing packages are up to date.
-This minimizes compatibility issues.
+Update with this command:

 sudo pacman -Syu